Non-Abelian fractional quantum Hall states at filling factor 3/4: Introduction

-The $3/4$ state has already been analyzed in the experimental papers, but we shall provide additional results on this system.
-One can place strong constrains on the possible TOs at $\nu=3/4$ using a bootstrap analysis~\cite{Musser2024}.
-In particular, there are four types of non-Abelian TOs whose ground state degeneracy (GSD) on the torus is $12$.
-It is quite plausible that the two experiments with magnetic fields have the same fundamental mechanism that can be understood in two complementary ways~\cite{WangCY2022,Kumar2024}.
+The $3/4$ states are very intriguing and call for detailed investigations.
+We assume that the internal degrees of freedom are polarized so multi-component states are not relevant.
+It has already been analyzed in the experimental papers, but we shall provide additional results about it.
+Based on a bootstrap analysis, strong constraints can be placed on the possible TOs at $\nu=3/4$~\cite{ChengM2025}.
+It was proposed that, if a system defined on the torus has $12$ degenerate ground states at $\nu=3/4$, one of four TOs with Ising anyons is realized.
+However, this approach does not directly yield microscopic wave functions associated with these possibilities.
+It is quite plausible that the two experiments have the same fundamental mechanism that can be understood in two complementary ways~\cite{WangCY2022,Kumar2024}.
 In the first approach, one construct $\nu=1/4$ FQH states from the usual Moore-Read type states and then perform particle-hole conjugation to obtain $3/4$ states.
 In the second approach, electrons are turned into composite fermions (CFs) with effective filling factor $3/2$ such that the $1/2$ part form Moore-Read type states~\cite{Jain1989a}.
-Numerical calculations are performed in the context of BLG to substantiate our analysis.
-Using a microscopic model that takes into account both the orbital characters of LLs and strong level mixing, 12 quasi-degenerate ground states is found on the torus in a certain parameter regime.
-An inspection of the chiral graviton spectral functions~\cite{YangK2016,LiouSF2017,NguyenDX2021a} indicates that this system realizes the anti-Pfaffian type TO.
+Numerical calculations are performed in the context of BLG to search for signatures of these states.
+Using a microscopic model that takes into account both the orbital characters of LLs and strong mixing between them, 12 quasi-degenerate ground states are found on the torus in a certain parameter regime.
+An inspection of the chiral graviton spectral functions~\cite{YangK2016,LiouSF2019,NguyenDX2021a,Haldane2021,NguyenDX2021b,NguyenDX2022,Balram2022a,WangYZ2023,LiangJH2024} indicates that this system realizes the anti-Pfaffian type TO.